Kathir0011/Customer-Churn-Prediction/README.md

 # ```Customer-Churn-Prediction```
 - To predict which customers are at high risk of cancelling the subscription to a service, based on their behaviour.
+- The dataset used in this project is available in the Dataset Directory.